Annopaolo/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 ```
 com.example.MyInterface/some/path;org.example.DraftInterface/otherPath
 ```

+If the header is set to the magic value `ff ff ff ff`, then the properties list is not compressed.

 This protocol feature is fundamental when a device has any interface with an *allow_unset* mapping, *purge properties* allows to correct any error due to unhandled unset messages.